minio/docs/source/includes/common/bucket-replication.rst

 .. start-create-bucket-replication-rule-console-desc

-#.
-Log in to the MinIO Console for the deployment
+A) Log in to the MinIO Console for the deployment
-#.
-Select the :guilabel:`Manage` button for the bucket to replicate
+B) Select the :guilabel:`Manage` button for the bucket to replicate

    .. image:: /images/minio-console/console-bucket.png
       :width: 600px
       :alt: After a successful log in, the MinIO Console shows a list of buckets with options to manage or explore each bucket.
       :align: center

-#.
-Select the :guilabel:`Replication` section
+C) Select the :guilabel:`Replication` section

    .. image:: /images/minio-console/console-iam.png
       :width: 600px
       :alt: After selecting a bucket to manage, MinIO shows summary information about the bucket as well as a navigation list of pages for adjusting the bucket configuration.
       :align: center

-#.
-Select :guilabel:`Add Replication Rule +`
+D) Select :guilabel:`Add Replication Rule +`
-#.
-Complete the requested information:
+E) Complete the requested information:

    .. list-table::
       :header-rows: 1